 Orthostatic syncope occurs when a sudden change in posture after recumbence is associated with inadequate compensatory increases in heart rate and peripheral vascular resistance.
 Orthostatic syncope can be due to decreased intravascular volume or poor vascular tone, which has a myriad of potential causes such as peripheral neuropathy, spinal cord injury, or medication side-effects.
 Since orthostatic changes can also be associated with other serious illnesses, alternative causes of syncope should still be considered even in the presence of orthostatic changes in blood pressure.

 Neurologic syncope is rarely the primary cause of syncopal episodes, as patients with loss of consciousness with persistent neurological deficits or altered mental status do not meet the usual diagnostic criteria for syncope.
 When brainstem ischemia or vertebrobasilar insufficiency is the cause of syncope, patients will often report other posterior circulation deficits such as diplopia, vertigo, focal neurological deficits, or nausea associated with the syncopal episode.
-If patients report that upper ...
+If patients report ...